-The Old City Market transforms the patio at the Jackson Terminal into a curated, outdoor market showcasing artists, crafters, and creative makers.
-Enjoy their holiday market on the second and fourth Sundays (Sunday, November 22 and Sunday, December 13).
+The Old City Market transforms the 100 block of West Jackson Avenue into a curated, outdoor market showcasing artists, crafters, and creative makers.
+Enjoy their holiday market on Small Business Saturday (November 27) and the second Saturday in December (December 12) from 11AM-4PM on both days.
 Plus enjoy restaurants, coffee shops, and a fun day in the Old City!

-The Market Square Farmers’ Market (this year at Mary Costa Plaza at the Knoxville Civic Auditorium and Coliseum) will have craft vendors with holiday items, artisan foods (like caramels, roasted coffee, and hot sauces), baked goods, food trucks, greenery, and all manner of farm products, including great gifts like maple syrup, honey, and cheeses.
-Visit the Market on Saturdays through December 19 from 10am-1pm.
+The Market Square Farmers’ Market will have craft vendors with holiday items, artisan foods (like caramels, roasted coffee, and hot sauces), baked goods, food trucks, greenery, and all manner of farm products, including great gifts like maple syrup, honey, and cheeses.
+Visit the Market on Saturdays through December 18 from 10AM-2PM.

 All Christmas in the City events and updates are posted on the City of Knoxville’s website.

-An updated list of county-wide holiday events including Light the Park at Founders Park, ice skating at the Ice Chalet, Christmas at Cherokee Caverns, a Candlelight Christmas at the Museum of Appalachia and MORE can be found at visitknoxville.com/holidays.
+An updated list of county-wide holiday events including, Christmas at Cherokee Caverns, a Candlelight Christmas at the Museum of Appalachia, historic home tours, all kinds of holiday themed performances, and MORE can be found at visitknoxville.com/holidays.